 If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Ohio — even in housing with a strict no-pet policy.
 From Columbus and Cleveland to Cincinnati and college markets, Ohio renters frequently encounter no-pet clauses in large managed communities.

 Our Ohio-licensed mental health professionals serve renters across the state — from the capital, Columbus, to its largest city, Columbus, plus Columbus, Cleveland, Cincinnati and Toledo and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.